Trusted Minnesota Long-Term Disability Attorneys

 - They don’t pay the full value of benefits to which you are entitled

 Regardless of why your claim was denied, our Minneapolis long-term disability lawyers can help you fight back.
 You are entitled to appeal the denial of your claim and request an administrative hearing.
-It is very important that you work with an experienced attorney if you wish to appeal your claim denial, as the process can be very complicated and will most likely require you to present evidence to support your claim.
-Our attorneys can work with you to gather this evidence prior to the hearing, after which point your record will be closed, meaning you will not be able to add any further records in support of your claim.
+It is very important that you work with an experienced attorney if you wish to appeal after your claim was denied, as the process can be very complicated and will most likely require you to present evidence to support your claim.
+Our Minnesota long-term disability attorneys can work with you to gather this evidence prior to the hearing, after which point your record will be closed, meaning you will not be able to add any further records in support of your claim.

 I Received Notice That My Long-Term Disability Benefits Are Ending.
 What Now?